bitwarden/ios/Docs/Architecture.md

 ## UI Layer

 The UI layer utilizes a unidirectional data flow pattern that is based on coordinators and processors.

+### Module

+Modules are used to build coordinators.

+Each coordinator that can navigate to child coordinators will use its module to instantiate the child coordinator.
+A coordinator will have a module protocol that defines the child coordinators that could be built by that coordinator.
+The module protocols are implemented by the [DefaultAppModule](../BitwardenShared/UI/Platform/Application/AppModule.swift).
+The coordinator's module can be mocked during testing to test child coordinator creation.

+ The [DefaultAppModule](../BitwardenShared/UI/Platform/Application/AppModule.swift) provides a single entry point for creating all coordinators in the application.
+This allows the services in the service container to be injected into new coordinators without requiring the services to be passed throughout the coordinator hierarchy.

 ### Coordinator